alexandrascript/lighthouse/readme.md

 ## Develop

 Read on for the basics of hacking on Lighthouse.
-Also, see [Contributing](./CONTRIBUTING.md) for detailed information.
+Read the [contributing guidelines](./CONTRIBUTING.md) for detailed information.

 ### Setup